rjsalvadorr/portfolio-v6/content/page/about/index.md

 # About Me

-When I’m away from work, I’m usually playing music, climbing at a gym, or designing more things.
-In general, I'm chasing things that I'm curious about.

-## Some life goals

-- Build up repertoire on guitar, start performing music again
-- Design my own house and have it built
-- Make a career designing and building cool things (buildings, art, machines, whatever)
+I'm a front-end developer and aspiring designer from Toronto, Canada.
+With over six years of professional dev experience, I'm comfortable with using many types of software tools to build a proper solution.
+In addition, I tend to work well with designers and artists when collaborating on visuals.

+When I'm away from work, I'm usually playing guitar, training at a climbing gym, or designing something to satisfy my curiosity.
+More recently, I've set my sights on architecture.
+It's a broad field, and feels like a space where I can put all my skills to their best use.

+I look forward to making cool stuff by combining my tech experience with fresh design skills.